 Seminary’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Seminary is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Seminary doesn't have a public transportation system that people use for their commute.

 The per capita income in Seminary in 2022 was $37,004, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
 This equates to an annual income of $148,016 for a family of four.
 However, Seminary contains both very wealthy and poor people as well.